 When you receive an invoice for items you’ve recently purchased and added to your perpetual inventory, it’s very important to double-check that the contract price (the price in the system) matches the receipt price (or, the price on the invoice).
 Sometimes these numbers are different; for example: the contract price of that item has changed since the item was purchased.

 The practice of double-checking that the contract price matches the receipt price is also known as invoice reconciliation.
 This practice holds vendors accountable for advertising the correct contract pricing for the items they sell.
 If a discrepancy is found between the contract price and the receipt price, you should contact the vendor immediately to request a credit and updated pricing for the item in question.
 When invoice reconciliation is effectively utilized, this practice can save your program lots of money.
-For example: If a district purchases 5,000 cases that are each invoiced at $24.50 but the contract price is $24.00 per case – that’s $2500 in lost money.

 Sometimes, child nutrition programs look at their commodities, or foods designated through the Planned Assistance Level (PAL), at a $0 value.
 Looking at commodities in this way can definitely throw off your food costs and affect your financial management – but that’s a blog for another day.